How to Create PDF Files in Java

 Format PDF Files

 Specify desired formatting for the new PDF file using the ChromePdfRenderOptions class.
 Configurable settings include page orientation, page size, and margin size, just to name a few.
-Pass an instance of the the ChromePdfRenderOptions class as the second argument to the renderUrlAsPdf method to generate PDF documents with the desired settings.
+Pass an instance of the ChromePdfRenderOptions class as the second argument to the renderUrlAsPdf method to generate PDF documents with the desired settings.
 Refer to this PDF Generation Settings Code Example for more information about how to use the ChromePdfRenderOptions class.

 Password-Protect PDF Files